Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Introduction

-Theorem \ref{thm:inf} provides examples of leaves of $\cA$ whose intersection with a stratum has positive dimension and infinitely many connected components.
-A version of Theorem \ref{thm:inf} was already known in $\Om\cM_2(2)$, due to the existence of infinitely many ``fake pentagons'', only one of which has an order $5$ automorphism \cite{McM:isoperiodic}.
-In one of our examples for $g = 4$, each fake pentagon gives rise to a connected component of $\cM(\phi;2g-3,1)$ that consists of connected sums of two copies of that fake pentagon.
-In general, letting $g = 2h$, the phenomenon in Theorem \ref{thm:inf} arises from closed $\GL^+(2,\R)$-invariant sets with an absolute period foliation that inherits the trivial behavior of the absolute period foliation of $\Om\cM_h(2h-2)$. \\
+The construction in our proof of Theorem \ref{thm:disconn} admits many variations in most stratum components, and we did not attempt to state this theorem in the greatest possible generality.
+A similar phenomenon was studied in the stratum $\Om\cM_2(2)$ in \cite{McM:isoperiodic}, where an infinite family of isoperiodic ``fake pentagons'' is described, only one of which has an order $5$ automorphism.
+In one of our examples with $\cC = \Om\cM_4(5,1)$, each fake pentagon gives rise to a connected component of $\cC(\phi)$ that consists of connected sums of two copies of that fake pentagon.
+In general, the phenomenon in Theorem \ref{thm:disconn} arises from closed $\GL^+(2,\R)$-invariant subsets of strata with an absolute period foliation that inherits the trivial behavior of the absolute period foliation of $\Om\cM_h(2h-2)$ through a covering construction.